dineshgowda24/alfred-gcp-workflow/CONTRIBUTING.md

 ## Adding a New Searcher
 1. Create a new file in the [gcloud/](gcloud/) folder:
-   - The file should define the gcloud command to list resources for a Subservice.
+   - The file should define the gcloud command to list resources for a subservice.
-   - Only include fields that are absolutely necessary — avoid listing sensitive information.
+   - Only include necessary fields, and avoid listing sensitive information.
    - Example: See [firestore.go](gcloud/filestore.go).
 2. Implement a new Searcher:
    - Create a struct that implements the Searcher interface.